bioinformaticsdotca/GOBLET2018/main_goblet.md

 GOBLET members in good standing (individual and institutional) are eligible to attend the meeting.
 Registration is open [here](https://goo.gl/forms/hzWYi36U3DALG6ji2).

+## Costs Estimates

+Flight Estimates:

+* London, UK to Toronto, CA: $650 - $800
+* Brisbane, AUS to Toronto, CA: $1,600 - $1,800
+* Zurich, CH to Toronto, CA: $800 - $900
+* Cape Town, ZA to Toronto, CA: $1,400 - $1,600

+Accommodations: $196.26/night

+Meals: bioinformatics.ca will provide breakfast and lunch on AGM days and will sponsor one dinner and GOBLET will sponsor a second dinner.

+Transit to hotel from airport: $15.55 on Union Pearson Express and public transit.

 # Agenda <a id="Agenda"></a>

 The agenda for the meeting is still being finalized.
 An initial draft can be found [here](https://docs.google.com/document/d/1gjrF0WafVMdqECSDvP_ozxEYPM7IH278jS4Z1dJPNzE/edit?usp=sharing)